Location: Pyramid Lake

 Recommended Map: Hoover Wilderness by Tom Harrison

-These pics are from 5/20/19 which has been a big winter and is still snowing every other day.
+These pics are from 5/20/19 which was a big winter and still snowing at this time.
+This one had been on my list for years and I grabbed Hank Baker to come with me.
 The east face of Virginia Peak goes on your list as soon as you see a pic online.
-You won’t see it from the surrounding summits, but if you ever get to Summit Pass out of Virginia Lakes, you’ll start sweating and taking pictures of it if you are a high skill skier and comfortable on 45 degree slopes in no fall zones, deep in the backcountry.
-I guess I’m more the later and know how to survival turn, and gauge whether I should turn around.
-Not that you would like turning around halfway up this peak, as it’s got a solid 1000′ or so of that 45+ degree angle that you’re not going to self arrest in a slip.
+You won’t see it from the surrounding summits, but if you ever get to Summit Pass out of Virginia Lakes, you’ll start sweating and taking pictures of it if you are a skier.
+It’s about 45-50 degree and kind of deep in the backcountry, but easy to navigate.
+I’m not a great skier but have experience and confidence when it’s kind of scary I guess.
+I didn’t see an easy way down, and the climb is steep too on the right side of the peak.

 Going up is has a very airy and narrow feel, and you’ll want the snow to be soft, or have sharp steel crampons and axe.
 Maybe not as soft as on my day, where it was knee deep and heavy, and starting to crust over.
 I wouldn’t put more than 2 skiers together on the climb.
 I put skis on at the tiny summit and slid right into the middle of the slope fairly easily, and enjoyed a different perspective looking at the backsides of nearby peaks I’ve skied like Matterhorn, Twin Peaks, Excelsior, and Dunderberg.
 I also found a new fascination while looking at the north side of Shepherd Crest.
 The summit is just a pile of small sharp rocks and I didn’t look around to inspect a walk-down into the SE chutes that seemed to provide a slightly easier escape descent from below.
 There was no snow on the West side as expected.